laterrea/CBSim/README.md

 # CBSim - Carnot Battery Simulator

 The Carnot Battery Simulator (CBSim) provides thermodynamic models for various Carnot battery architectures.
-It can be used to carry out energy and exergy analyses of thermally integrated pumped thermal energy storage (TI-PTES).
+It can be used to carry out energy and exergy analyses of thermally integrated pumped thermal energy storage (TI-PTES).<br>
-CBSim is open-source and available on GitHub: https://github.com/laterrea/CBSim
+CBSim is open-source and publicly available on GitHub at <https://github.com/laterrea/CBSim>.

 <p align="center">
   <img src="figs/CBSim_logo.svg" width="600">